Langtang Valley Trek

 17) What happened if I get any health problem or other natural disaster while on this trek?

 Don’t worry; you are with the right hand.
-We will do everything to save your life if there will be any difficulties with you in the mountain.
+We will do everything to save your life if there are any difficulties with you in the mountains.

 In the case of a natural disaster, you will be taken to a safe place with the help of our guide and porters.
 If the trails are blocked due to natural calamities your guide will try to find the safest and alternative routes.
-However, if there wouldn’t any option to go further up or return back to Kathmandu, you will be rescued by helicopter and taken to Kathmandu.
-And your helicopter evacuation expenses should be covered by your insurance policy.
+However, if there isn’t any option to go further up or return back to Kathmandu, you will be rescued by helicopter and taken to Kathmandu.
+Your helicopter evacuation expenses should be covered by your insurance policy.

 18) Which mountains I can see during this trek?